tuankhoin/toilet-pandemia/README.md

 * How it is efficient to CPU
 ### Toon Shader

-Toon shading which has another name is Cel shading is a rendering style designed to make 3D surfaces emulate 2D, flat surfaces.
+Toon shading which has another name is cel shading is a rendering style designed to make 3D surfaces emulate 2D, flat surfaces.
 By using this shader, the objects will have the cartoon look as the name.

 Toon shader contain 4 main parts.
 Firstly, it will receive lights from multiple light sources which reflects the real life lights in supermarket.
 Secondly, it will have ambient light and then specular reflection.
 Finally, the rim lighting will be applied. https://www.ronja-tutorials.com/2018/10/20/single-step-toon.html

 https://roystan.net/articles/toon-shader.html
-#### 1. Multiple Light Sources:
+#### 1. Multiple light sources:
 The shader is implemented based on a basic surface shader with the modified lighting model `LightingStepped(SurfaceOutput s, float3 lightDir, half3 viewDir, float shadowAttenuation)` as below.

 To obtain the effect of multiple light sources, first thing to do is calculating how much lighting the surface point received using normalized value.
 Then comparing this value with the light direction using dot product to obtain the amount of normal points toward the lights.